Analyzing Differentiable Fuzzy Logic Operators: Introduction

-In this paper, we present an analysis of the choice of operators used to compute the logical connectives in \dfl.
+To further our understanding of such losses, we present in this paper an analysis of the choice of operators used to compute the logical connectives in \dfl.
 For example, functions called \textit{t-norms} are used to connect two fuzzy propositions \pcite{klir1995fuzzy}.
-Because they return the degree of truth of the event that both propositions are true, such t-norms generalizes the Boolean conjunction.
-Similarly, a fuzzy implication generalizes the Boolean implication.
-Most of these operators are differentiable, allowing them to be used in \dfl.
+Because they return the degree of truth of the event that both propositions are true, such t-norms generalize the classical conjunction.
+Similarly, a fuzzy implication generalizes the classical implication.
+Most of these operators are differentiable, which enable their use in \dfl.
 Interestingly, the derivatives of these operators determine how \dfl corrects the deep learning model when its predictions are inconsistent with the background knowledge.
-We will show that the qualitative properties of these derivatives are integral to both the theory and practice of \dfl.
+We show that the qualitative properties of these derivatives are integral to both the theory and practice of \dfl.
+We approach this problem both from the view of symbolic and of statistical approaches to AI, to bridge the conceptual gap between those views.
+This provides insights that otherwise would be overlooked.